woojoo666/arcana-notes/Readme.md

 Axis Programming Language
 ==========================

 Axis is a simple and intuitive language for describing distributed applications.
 Axis follows the [actor model](https://en.wikipedia.org/wiki/Actor_model), meaning that every object is independent, like cells in a body or servers in a network.
 This allows for programs to be fast, flexible, and scalable.
-However, while most actor-model languages rely on message passing between actors, Axis is [reactive](https://en.wikipedia.org/wiki/Reactive_programming), meaning that all actors are bound to each other, so that a change in one will automatically update the rest.
-This allows for the programmer to focus on defining data relationships instead of message passing, keeping the language high-level and easy to use while maintaining highly concurrent execution.
+However, while most actor-model languages revolve around sending messages or instructions, Axis is designed around [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming): the idea that all actors and values are bound to each other, so that a change in one will automatically update the rest.
+This allows for the programmer to focus on defining persistent data relationships instead of instantaneous instructions, keeping the language high-level and easy to use while maintaining highly concurrent execution.

 Before delving into the mechanics, here's a brief taste of what's possible.
 Here's how to return the [height of a binary tree](https://stackoverflow.com/a/2603707/1852456).
-The syntax should be relatively understandable if you know python or javascript
+The syntax should be relatively understandable if you know python or javascript, but don't worry about understanding it fully as it is explained more in depth in later sections.

 	binaryTreeHeight: tree >>
 		tag #height.           // declare a tag, which can be used to attach attributes to objects